Loading...

 Incorporate Protein

-Drink plenty of water before and with your meal.
-This can aid digestion and help regulate blood sugar.
+Drink water before and during your meal to aid digestion and help with glucose control.

 Mindful Eating